 But Luo Fanghua only looked worried.
-She had suffered so much already, and was only now beginning to smile and accept to rest and preserve her efforts.
+She had suffered so much already, and was only now beginning to smile and accept to rest and to preserve her efforts.
 Wei Wuxian knew why she worked so hard for all of them, and he knew that no amount of reassuring would convince her heart that he would not one day send her back whence she came if the mood struck him.

 “Will you dine with us tonight?” she asked him as he was about to leave, and Wei Wuxian had not the heart to tell her no.

-So he ate with a group of them, far from the Wen sect people who did not need to be asked to know that they should stay away when one of the omega was fevered.
+So he ate with a group of them, far from the Wen sect people who did not need to be asked to know that they should stay away when one of the kunze was fevered.
 He listened without speaking to the cheer of conversation.
 He did not manage to answer the smiles around him, or to do more than stay by Wen Qing’s side and watch Wen Ning play with the child near Grandmother’s front door.